I get commissions for purchases made through links in this post.

 I've always been a proponent of having the right tools for the right job.
-If you don't have the right tools for the job, you might as well have a rock and chisel.
+If you don't have the right tools, you might as well have a rock and chisel.

-I've also been asked in the past what tools would I recommend to new-comers to web development.
+I've also been asked by new developers what tools do professionals use for web development.

-So I thought this page would be perfect to cover the tools and utilities that I've used over the years when building Microsoft-based web solutions.
+So I thought I'd use this page to cover tools and utilities I've used over the years when building Microsoft-based web solutions.

 This is my primary tool for web development.
-The Microsoft tool has not only become the defacto standard for editors in usabiility and ease-of-use, but has become a breeding ground for add-ons that extend the IDE to become a powerhouse in the programming industry (I didn't even realize that there was a PHP plug-in for Visual Studio...whoa!)
+The Microsoft tool has not only become the defacto standard for editors in usabiility and ease-of-use, but has become a breeding ground for add-ons that extend the IDE to work with other languages like F#, Python, and PHP.

 When I have a small HTML Project or want to create an HTML prototype, I don't need to break out the big VS2xxx IDE.
 I load up WebStorm from JetBrains (this sounds like a commercial).

-When I want to create a website using a "plug-in" model, my first DI (Dependency Injection) framework I grabbed was MEF.
-This is the same technology that Microsoft uses in Visual Studio and I've been using it for the past 2 years building out my CMS.
+When I wanted to create a website using a "plug-in" model, my first DI (Dependency Injection) framework I grabbed was MEF.
+This is the same technology that Microsoft uses in Visual Studio.

 I've moved from RhinoMocks to Moq because of RhinoMocks' "magic strings" where Moq uses lambdas.

-Both are well-tested AND battle-tested.
+Both are battle-tested.
 Good to have in your arsenal.

 It's the official language of the web.
 What more is there to say?
 It's an absolute must to learn it.